Sell USDINR; target of 73.35 - 73.25 : ICICI Direct

 Currency futures on NSE

-As there was a risk of sentiment trades, which pushed the dollar index sharply higher, profit booking was seen in the rupee due to which it depreciated.
-However, we feel the rupee has moved near its supply zone and the spread between spot and future has risen.
-The rupee could appreciate again and move towards 73.25 levels • The dollar-rupee October contract on the NSE closed near 73.51 in the last session.
-The open interest fell 1.33% in the last session.
+The dollar index is likely to remain volatile due to election and Fed’s speech, which would provide some trigger to EM currencies.
+However, writing activity in 73.5 strike Call are likely to keep pair move in check • The dollar-rupee October contract on the NSE closed near 73.38 in the last session.
+The open interest fell 2.8% in the last session.

 Intra-day strategy